Vlogo11/pocketcomputermanager_exe/README.md

 # Pocket Computer Manager
 ## Main Advantages - A software, that makes your life easier
 - Everything in a clean, user-friendly, portable and pocket program
-- The program gives you the features that you can find in those separate programs
+- The program gives you almost all the features that you can find in those separate programs
   - Windows File Explorer
   - Windows Task Maneger
   - Core Temp
   - Hard Disk Sentinel
   - Open Hardware Monitor
 - Low hardware usage, but Lightning-fast searching time
-- Perfectly enough information for basic use
 ## Compared to Windows - A solid 35.500 times difference (By ratio, with an average rate of on-search and simple use values)
 ### Windows File Explorer + Task Manager
 - Used storage ∼ 9.2 MB (Only the .exe files)